 During O-Week you are required to attend all activities according to your degree and these are outlined on the UniStart website.

 Following the Commencement Ceremony, new students will participate in a campus activity designed to help you find your way around, including key venues for your first week classes.
-Each group is lead by a UniMentor and it’s a great chance to meet other students in your faculty – your mentor will show you to your key venues for your faculty welcome in later in O-Week.
+Each group is led by an Orientation Ambassador and it’s a great chance to meet other students in your faculty – your mentor will show you to your key venues for your degree specific activities later in O-Week.
 Lots of team activities and giveaways are included.

 If you are a new undergraduate student, don't miss Orientation.